wildfunctions/tensor/README.md

 Currently, support is only for contravariant Tensors of equal dimension basis vectors.<br/>
 Also, all Tensors are assumed to use an orthonormal basis (Ex: Euclidean standard basis).

-We use the following rank Tensor definition:<br/>
+We use the following Tensor definition:<br/>
 >T<sup>'α..'β</sup> = ( ∂x<sup>'</sup><sub>α</sub> / ∂x<sub>γ</sub> )..(  ∂x<sup>'</sup><sub>β</sub> / ∂x<sub>μ</sub> ) T<sup>γ..μ</sup>

 After assuming an orthonormal basis, we know that ( ∂x<sup>'</sup><sub>α</sub> / ∂x<sub>γ</sub> ) will be zero for all cases α != γ.<br/> and one for α = γ